How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 How to set up and connect to your Google Cloud server

-Google Cloud’s Compute Engine lets you connect to your virtual machine (VM) – essentially a server in the cloud – using SSH right from your browser inside the Google Cloud Console.
+Google Cloud's Compute Engine allows you to connect to your virtual machine (VM) – a server in the cloud – using SSH directly from your browser within the Google Cloud Console.

 SSH from the browser supports the following: